 Waydev’s Resource Planning report pulls in data from your Issue Tracking systems, as well as Salary data, to show how much your organization spends on Bugs, Unplanned work, and more.

 Software quality assurance is a must in different types of SDLC methodologies.
-It helps teams ensure that the delivered products and functionalities meet expectations, that they are bug-free, and that they work correctly, on different terminals, and in various conditions.
+It helps teams ensure that the delivered products and functionalities meet expectations, that they are bug-free, that they work correctly on different terminals, and that they maintain optimal system performance in various conditions.

 The best approach is to include testers in the conversation from the first stages to assess what requires testing and what to prioritize.